-Side and rear boundary setbacks shall be in accordance with drawing 30105-BLE15 sheet 2 of 2 and as per QDC
+Side and rear boundary setbacks shall be in accordance with setback plan (as shown in Appendix 1).

 7.4.5 Notes

 - Eaves (excluding gutters) and sun shading devices may encroach within the setback up to 0.3m from the wall of the dwelling or line of the portico, verandah and upper level balcony. - For corner lots, the Primary Road Frontage shall be considered the narrow frontage addressing a road (not Lane).